lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

       :lineno-match:
       :start-after: marker-6

-The final additions to the ``SConscript`` file is a few lines of code that are directly copy-and-pasted from your previous tutorial ``SConscript`` file.
+The final additions to the ``SConscript`` file are a few lines of code that are directly copy-and-pasted from your previous tutorial ``SConscript`` file.
 Note, however, that these final lines of code are outside of the ``for`` loop that contained the previous snippets of code.
 These final lines of code exists outside the ``for`` loop because we want to include the *tasks for all parameter sets* in the convenience alias, ``tutorial_07_cartesian_product``.